CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It marks and shows what changes, when and by whom were made.
+It marks and shows what changes, when and by whom were made (versions).
+It helps to revert back any versions/features with ease.

 ## Question 13